Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Taking the #2 spot on our list is the app from Pimsleur.
 In fact, their French program is neck and neck with Rocket’s app in several respects.

-When you boil it down to the core elements, their French program is very much like Rocket’s.
+When you boil it down to the core elements, their program is very much like Rocket’s.
 However, Pimsleur does differ from Rocket in a few key areas.

 Better For Visual Learners